Tech stocks tumble as UK's FTSE slides

 The investment bank cut the target price to 1,495 pence from

-1,670 pence and said in a note that pressure on pricing and
+and said in a note that pressure on pricing and weaker net

 Technology companies ARM and Sage were among